Antônio Carlos Gomes: Life

+In 1876, at the request of Emperor Dom Pedro II, Carlos Gomes composed the Hymn for the First Centennial of the American Independence (also known as Saluto del Brasile), written especially for the celebrations of the centennial of the United States’ independence.
+The work was performed during the Centennial Exposition on July 4 of that year, and again in New York on July 9.
+The emperor, who attended the ceremony and presented U.S. President Ulysses S. Grant with a copy of the score, recorded in his diary that the performance received little attention due to the noise and distance from the audience.
+The original handwritten score is now part of the Carlos Gomes Collection at the Imperial Museum in Petrópolis.

 In 1883 the maestro traveled to Brazil, receiving homages in every city he visited.
 When he returned to Italy, he dedicated himself to the composition of an opera themed against slavery, inspired by the liberation struggle of black slaves in Brazil, which got the title of Lo schiavo.
 The composition, which had been suggested by a great friend of Antônio's, a black engineer named André Rebouças, only debuted several years later in 1889.

 When the Brazilian republic was proclaimed in 1889, Carlos Gomes, who at this time was in Campinas, sailed once more to Italy.
 Faithful to the Brazilian monarchy and Dom Pedro II, Gomes refused the opportunity given to him by president Deodoro da Fonseca to compose the new Brazilian National Anthem.
-In the following years, he composed the opera Condor and the cantata Colombo, for the Columbus Festival (October 12, 1892), in celebration of the fourth centenary of the discovery of America.
+In the following years, he composed the opera Condor and the cantata Colombo, for the Columbus Festival (12 October 1892), in celebration of the fourth centenary of the discovery of America.

 Invited by the governor of the Brazilian province of Pará to direct the Musical Conservatory, the maestro traveled to the capital Belém, willing to take the position.
-However, shortly after arriving, Carlos Gomes, by then an elderly man in poor health, died on September 16, 1896.
+However, shortly after arriving, Carlos Gomes, by then an elderly man in poor health, died at 22:20 BRT on 16 September 1896.
 Besides his eight operas, he composed songs (3 books), choruses, and piano pieces.

+Studies have discussed how the public image of Carlos Gomes was historically presented as that of a white man, despite references to his mixed-race background and experiences of racial prejudice in 19th-century Brazil.
+Scholars link this portrayal to visual and narrative standards of the period, such as studio photography and the monumentalization of the composer, which contributed to a “whitened” social memory.
+The debate relates Gomes’s case to figures like Machado de Assis and Castro Alves and to broader discussions of scientific racism and memory politics in Brazil.
+Recent perspectives emphasize that recognizing his racial background enriches the understanding of his artistic path and inspires new interpretations, such as educational projects in Campinas and the upcoming biopic Bravo!
+Carlos Gomes do Brasil, starring tenor Jean William.